 It was Gandhi who admonished his generation saying, “In a gentle way you can shake your world.”
 Gandhi certainly shook his world during his lifetime.
-While traveling throughout this world I have met my share of passionate persons who have likewise shaken their world in gentle ways.
+While traveling throughout this world, I have met my share of passionate people who have likewise shaken their world in gentle ways.

 One of my dearest international friends was Daniel Kalnin.
-He was born in the mysterious country of Burma.
-The British had colonized Burma, bordered by China, India, Thailand and a bit of Laos.
+He was born in the mysterious country of Burma, present-day Myanmar.
+The British had colonized Burma, which is bordered by China, India, Thailand, and a bit of Laos.
 Burma had become a strategic defense post for the Brits during World War II.
-But in 1948 Great Britain decided to pull out of Burma and sail home.
-The vacuum of leadership and stability threw Burma into political, economic and cultural chaos.
-They had grown to depend on the British rule of law, available health care, and the advantage of international trading.
-Power struggles, tribal wars and a lot of bloodshed became the rule.
+But in 1948, Great Britain decided to pull out of Burma and sail home.
+The vacuum created by the lack of leadership and stability threw Burma into political, economic, and cultural turmoil.
+They had grown to depend on the British rule of law, available health-care, and the advantage of international trading.
+Power struggles, tribal wars, and a lot of bloodshed became the rule.

-Daniel realized that if he were to see any of his dreams come true he would have to leave Burma.
-When he was 18 years old he slipped across the Thailand border and became a fugitive.
-Eventually, some Americans rescued Daniel and brought him to America where he was educated and where he met his Canadian wife, Beverly.
-Upon graduation the two of them determined to return to Thailand and work with the hill-tribe people who lived on the border of Thailand and northern Burma.
+Daniel realized that if he were to see any of his dreams come true, he would have to leave Burma.
+When he was eighteen years old, he slipped across the Thailand border and became a fugitive.
+Eventually, some Americans rescued Daniel and brought him to America, where he was educated and where he met his Canadian wife, Beverly.
+Upon graduation, the two of them determined to return to Thailand and work with the hill-tribe people who lived on the border of Thailand and northern Burma.

-In Thailand Daniel constructed, with the blessing of the King of Thailand, a small housing development.
-He tested 27 water sources to find an uncontaminated water supply for the village.
+In Thailand, with the blessing of the king, Daniel constructed a small housing development.
+He tested twenty-seven water sources to find an uncontaminated water supply for the village.
 None could be used.
-But high in the mountains he discovered a spring of pure water and built a water project of cisterns and pipelines to serve the people.
-One of the criteria for families to move into his development was to stop cultivating poppies for opium resale, take ownership of some of his land and start growing a cash crop of coffee.
+But high in the mountains he discovered a spring of pure water and built a water system of cisterns and pipelines to serve the people.
+One of the criteria for families to move into his development was to stop cultivating poppies for opium resale, take ownership of some of his land, and start growing a cash crop of coffee.
 Daniel returned briefly to the US and raised money to buy coffee plants.
-While here he set up distribution outlets to market the new “Hill-Tribe” coffee brand in America.
-The villagers discovered they could make more money with coffee crops than poppies.
-Because of the new water system the villagers became dramatically healthier.
+While here, he set up distribution outlets to market the new Hill Tribe Coffee brand in America.
+The villagers discovered they could make more money with coffee crops than with poppies.
+Because of the new water system, the villagers became dramatically healthier.

-I traveled with Daniel on motorbikes over the steep trails of the lower Himalayas along the border of Burma to his new development of Bayasai and the bustling town of Prau.
+I traveled with Daniel on motorbikes over the steep trails of the lower Himalayas along the border of Burma to a bustling town in his new development of Bayasai.
 Daniel showed me the large brown church the people had built with a large red cross painted on the front.
 It was the only place in the insurgency area where the people from five different tribes were living together peacefully.

-My dear friend Daniel recently died and I am still grieving the loss.
-This article is written to the honor of Daniel, his family and his never ending life’s work.
-Today, I salute him as a true champion because in a gentle way Daniel shook his world!
+My dear friend Daniel has since died, and I am still grieving the loss.
+I originally wrote this story to honor Daniel, his family, and his never ending life’s work.
+Today I salute him as a true champion, because in a gentle way, Daniel shook his world!